Edward Gordon Craig: Career

 After finding little financial success in Britain, Craig set out for Germany in 1904.
 While there, he wrote one of his most famous works, the essay The Art of the Theatre (later reprinted with the title On the Art of the Theatre).
-In 1908, Isadora Duncan introduced Craig to Konstantin Stanislavski, the founder of the Moscow Art Theatre, who invited him to direct their famous production of Hamlet with the company, which opened in December 1911.
+In 1908, the dancer Isadora Duncan introduced Craig to Konstantin Stanislavski, the founder of the Moscow Art Theatre, who invited him to direct their popular production of Hamlet with the company, which opened in December 1911.
 After settling in Italy, Craig created a school of theatrical design with support from Lord Howard de Walden, the Arena Goldoni in Florence.
-During World War I, he wrote a cycle of puppet plays, the Drama for Fools and published a little theatre magazine, The Marionnette (1918).
+During World War I, he wrote a cycle of puppet plays, the Drama for Fools and published a theatre magazine, The Marionnette (1918).

 Craig was considered extremely difficult to work with and ultimately refused to direct or design any project over which he did not have complete artistic control.
 This led to his withdrawal from practical theatre production.
-His later career is remarkable for how little he achieved after the age of forty, during a long period of over fifty years.
-In 1929, Craig produced a remarkable series of woodcuts as illustrations for a special edition of Hamlet published by Count Harry Kessler in a german translation by Gerhardt Hauptmann, an English edition of which appeared the following year.
+His later career is remarkable for how little he achieved after the age of forty.
+In 1929, Craig produced a remarkable series of woodcuts as illustrations for a special edition of Hamlet published by Count Harry Kessler in a German translation by Gerhardt Hauptmann, an English edition of which appeared the following year.

-He received an OBE and in 1958 was made a Companion of Honour.
+He was appointed an Officer of the Order of the British Empire (OBE) and in 1958 was made a Member of the Order of the Companions of Honour (CH).

 Pseudonyms

-While often working under his own name, Craig also signed work with a large number of other names, including Oliver Bath, Julius Oliver, Giulio Pirro, Samuel Prim, and Stanislas Lodochowskowski.
+While often working under his own name, Craig also signed work with a large number of other names, including John Balance, Oliver Bath, Julius Oliver, Giulio Pirro, Samuel Prim, and Stanislas Lodochowskowski.

-The Art Record noted in 1901 that Oliver Bath was “a gentleman who is believed to subsist on an exclusive diet of the famous Bath Oliver Biscuit”.
+The Art Record noted in 1901 that Oliver Bath was "a gentleman who is believed to subsist on an exclusive diet of the famous Bath Oliver Biscuit".